jonasthewolf/gsn2x/README.md

 The tool automatically performs the following validation checks on the input YAML:

- 1. All IDs start with a known prefix i.e., there are only known element types.
+ - V01: All IDs start with a known prefix i.e., there are only known element types.
- 2. All Goals and Strategies are either marked with `undeveloped: true` or have supporting Goals, Strategies or Solutions.
+ - V02: All Goals and Strategies are either marked with `undeveloped: true` or have supporting Goals, Strategies or Solutions.
- 3. Goals and Strategies marked as undeveloped, must have no supporting arguments.
+ - V03: Goals and Strategies marked as undeveloped, must have no supporting arguments.
- 4. All elements listed under `supportedBy` and `inContextOf` are known elements types and semantically sensible (e.g. a Justification cannot be listed under `supportedBy`).
+ - V04: All elements listed under `supportedBy` and `inContextOf` are known elements types and semantically sensible (e.g. a Justification cannot be listed under `supportedBy`).
- 5. All referenced elelemts in `supportedBy` and `inContextOf` are unique i.e., no duplicates in the list.
+ - V05: All referenced elelemts in `supportedBy` and `inContextOf` are unique i.e., no duplicates in the list.
- 6. All referenced elelemts in `supportedBy` and `inContextOf` do not refer to the node itself.
+ - V06: All referenced elelemts in `supportedBy` and `inContextOf` do not refer to the node itself.
- 7. There is only one top-level element (G,S,C,J,A,Sn) unreferenced.
+ - C01: There is only one top-level element (G,S,C,J,A,Sn) unreferenced.
- 8. The top-level element is a Goal.
+ - C02: The top-level element is a Goal.
 A top-level element is an element that is not referenced by any other element.
- 9. All referenced elements in `supportedBy` and `inContextOf` exist.
+ - C03: All referenced elements in `supportedBy` and `inContextOf` exist.
- 10. There are no circular `supportedBy` references.
+ - C04: There are no circular `supportedBy` references.
- 11. There is more than one usage of the same `level`.
+ - C05: There is more than one usage of the same `level`.

-The checks always apply to the complete set of input files.
+The checks (Cxx) always apply to the complete set of input files.

 Uniqueness of keys is automatically enforced by the YAML format.

 Error messages and warnings are printed to stderr.

 If called with option `-c` or `--check` the input file is only checked for validity, but the resulting graph is not written.
-The checks for references can be skipped for individual files by using the `-x` option.
+The checks for references (Cxx) can be skipped for individual files by using the `-x` option.

 ## Additional layers

 Additional attributes of a node are ignored by default.
 With the command line option `-l` or `--layers` you can enable the output of those additional attributes.
-Using this feature, different views on the GSN can be generated.
+By using this feature different views on the GSN can be generated.

 ### Example